sourcemeta/jsonschema/docs/test.markdown

 =======

 > [!WARNING]
-> Only JSON Schema Draft 4 is supported at this point in time.
-We have plans
+> Only JSON Schema Draft 4, Draft 6, and Draft 7 are supported at this point in
-> to support *every* dialect of JSON Schema from Draft 0 to Draft 2020-12 soon.
+> time.
+We have plans to support *every* dialect of JSON Schema from Draft 0 to
+> Draft 2020-12 soon.

 ```sh
 jsonschema test [schemas-or-directories...]